sb-image

 Legacy and Influence

-The assassination has been interpreted in the national press through different political perspectives.
-The murder has been presented not merely as the killing of a journalist but as a symbolic event concerning press freedom, democracy, and the rule of law.
+The assassination has been interpreted through different political perspectives in the national press.
+The murder is presented not merely as the killing of a journalist but as a symbolic event concerning press freedom, democracy and the rule of law.

 Since his death, commemorative events have been held annually on 24 January.